normandipalo/ai-mobile-robot-SRL/README.md

-## AI-enhanced Mobile Robot
+## AI-enhanced Mobile Robot for TESP 2017
-#for Tohoku Engineering Summer Program 2017

-Code for the robot developed with the Tohoku Space Robotics Lab during the TESP17.
+Code for the robot developed with the Tohoku Space Robotics Lab during the Tohoku Engineering Summer Program 2017.